Are you looking to draft a robust and cohesive international travel policy for your employees?

 How can Fyle help enforce international travel policy for employees?

-- Automated travel request workflows - Once the employee has placed a travel request with all the required details (place, date, hotel preference, etc.), the manager reviews it.
+Once the employee has placed a travel request with all the required details (place, date, hotel preference, etc.), the manager reviews it.
 After review, it can then be sent to an internal travel agent to take care of the bookings.
 This reduces hassle and miscommunication between all the parties involved.

-- Real-time policy enforcement - With effective policies in place, finance folks can monitor and control overspending.
+With effective policies in place, finance folks can monitor and control overspending.
 Additionally, real-time policy checks take place to ensure no policy violations, expense fraud, or out-of-policy expenses slip through.
 Any off-limit expenses are flagged immediately, which then can be marked and resolved by the approving managers.
 Automatic flagging of policy violations increases employee compliance and better policy enforcement.

-- Seamless expense reporting - Our receipt scanner allows employees to never worry about receipts.
+Our receipt scanner allows employees to never worry about receipts.
 On using Fyle, a receipt can be instantly clicked, scanned, and saved to create an expense report.
 We also support multi-currency transactions.
 This means your employees can seamlessly report expenses irrespective of the country or city they traveled to.
 This makes the entire process a matter of just a few clicks.

 The end result